The Dangers of Vaping Doctors Want Everyone to Know

 But again, those benefits only extend to people who are trying to quit smoking cigarettes, which kill 480,000 people a year, according to the CDC.
 So while vaping might in fact be less harmful—the keyword there being “less,” so not totally devoid of harm—it is still an incredibly unhealthy behavior.
 The CDC’s overall sentiment: “If you’ve never smoked or used other tobacco products or e-cigarettes, don’t start.”

-Vaping is still relatively new, which means research on its long-term effects (like how cigarette use can cause cancer) is unavailable.
-But, as far as short-term effects of vaping go, the risk is real.
+Since vaping is still relatively new, research on its long-term effects (like how cigarette use can cause cancer) is unavailable.
+But, as far as short-term effects of vaping go—particularly vaping-related illness—the risk is real.

 “We know a lot of the short-term effects [on the lungs],” Dr. Carl says, explaining that vaping increases inflammation in the lungs.
 Vaping can also paralyze cilia, the “hair-like” projections in the airways of the lungs that remove microbes and debris, says Dr. Carl.
 When those cilia become paralyzed, they are rendered unable to do their job protecting the lungs, and this increases your risk of infection, like pneumonia.
 (Both lipoid pneumonia, a lung infection caused by the presence of lipids or fats in the lungs; and chemical pneumonia, a lung infection caused by inhalation of chemicals, have been linked to vaping.)